-The big fear for most international students, interviews.
-Interviews are hard and require plenty of time to write scripts and speaking practise.
+The big fear for most international students are interviews.
+Interviews are hard and you need time to write scripts and practise speaking.
 Do not wait to find a spare moment at University, because there will always be something to do.
-Schedule in time to practise, why not get your friends involved and make it fun.
+Schedule in time to practise.
+Involve your friends and make it fun.

 Have a seat.
 This may take a while.

-Whether you are a home student or international, finding a job is time-consuming.
+Finding a job is time-consuming.
 Few students get a job straight away.
 This is a journey that will take months.
 So, pace yourself.
-Do not go crazy.
-We regularly deal with clients in our bespoke coaching programme who start to burn out.
+Don’t go crazy.
+We regularly deal with clients who start to burn out.
 Better to do 20 minutes a day, than 2-3 hours a week in one day.
 This is a game of resilience, consistency, and persistence.

 Everyone fails.
 I have been rejected for more jobs than I can count.
 Billionaire Alibaba founder Jack Ma told a story of being one of 24 people who applied for a job at his local KFC.
 23 got the job.
 He was the only one to get rejected.

-Don’t take it personally.
+Do not take it personally.
 You are still fantastic; you are just part of an enormous system of applications and moving parts.
-If you find yourself getting frustrated, depressed, and angry, this could be an early sign of burn out.
-Close the computer and take a day or two off.
+If you find yourself getting frustrated, depressed, or angry, this could be an early sign of burn out.
+Close the computer and take the day off.
 Recharge and come back energised.

-Our most successful clients all started early, had a clear plan and schedule to follow, and never took failures personally.
+Our successful clients all started early, had a clear plan and schedule to follow and never took failures personally.
 They had a clear goal in mind, and every day they took a step forward towards that goal.

-Like we said before, the process you go through should be systematic, remove as much randomness as possible, and have a clear idea of what you are doing each day.
+The process you go through should be systematic.
+Remove as much randomness as possible, and have a clear idea of what you are doing each day.

-Everything starts with clear goals set out in your application plan, then a systematic process of daily actions and practise.
+Everything starts with clear goals in your application plan, then a systematic process of daily actions and practise.

-Step 4: A Step by Step Guide to Getting a Job
+Step 4: A Start-To-Finish Guide to Get A Job

 The first step is always getting your CV done.